 SENASA regulates pesticides, herbicides and fungicides used in the fumigation of agricultural products.
-Peru adopts Andean Community of Nations (CAN) Decision No. 436 and Resolution 630 (registration and control of chemical pesticides for agricultural use), as well as recurs to (Peru) Supreme Decree 016-2000-AG (May 8, 2000) and its amendment (Ministerial Resolutions 476-2000-AG; 639-2000-AG and 1216-2001-AG) to regulate the registration and control of pesticides.
+Peru adheres to the Andean Community's (CAN) Decision No. 436 and resolution 630 (registration and control of chemical pesticides for agricultural use), as well as recurs to (Peru) Supreme Decree 016-2000-AG (May 8, 2000) and its amendment (Ministerial Resolutions 476-2000-AG; 639-2000-AG and 1216-2001-AG) to regulate the registration and control of pesticides.
 Supreme Decree 008-2012-AG governs pesticide registration.
 Biological pesticides are regulated by Supreme Decree 15-95-AG.